-The John of Gaunt School is committed to positive academic, social and emotional outcomes for our pupils underpinned by a strong safeguarding ethos.
+Equa Multi Academy Trust is committed to positive academic, social and emotional outcomes for our pupils underpinned by a strong safeguarding ethos.
 We are equally committed to the protection and welfare of our staff, who are expected to adhere to the highest standards of professional behaviour.